fullmetalbrackets/blog/src/pages/blog/using-dns-over-https-with-pihole.md

 ---
 layout: "@layouts/BlogPost.astro"
-title: "Using DNS over HTTPS with Pi-Hole"
+title: "Using DNS over HTTPS with Pi-Hole and Cloudflared"
-description: "When using Pi-Hole as a network-wide ad blocker, your DNS requests still go out as plain text and can technically be seen by your ISP.
-By using DNS over HTTPS you can encrypt these DNS requests between your Pi-Hole and the upstream DNS provider.
+description: "When using Pi-Hole as a network-wide ad blocker, your DNS requests still go out in plain text and can be seen by your ISP.
+DNS over HTTPS encrypts DNS requests between your Pi-Hole and the upstream DNS resolver.
 Here is a quick guide on how to set that up with Cloudflared daemon."
 pubDate: "July 13, 2023"
 tags:
   - Self-Hosting